roikonen/scalablemodeling/README.md

 ### State and Model

-A system has a **state** that adheres to the rules and structures outlined by its **model**.
+A system has a **state** that follows the rules and structure defined by its **model**.
 Scalable systems consist of multiple states and models, as in distributed environments, there cannot be a single state.

 Sometimes, the current state of the (sub)system is required by the function that is implementing logic (e.g. for command validation), and sometimes it is not (e.g. during event processing).